slamora/brackets-wiki/Brackets-in-Browser.md

 Some aspects of running Brackets in a browser are very use-case dependent, so each implementor must provide their own code:

 - **Server** - We do not provide code for serving up the Brackets app files.
 Any web server should do, though.
-- **Backend storage** - You must implement your own backend storage layer to store the code the user is editing.
-Provide a [File System Implementation](https://github.com/adobe/brackets/wiki/File-System-Implementations) module that talks to this backend on Bracket's behalf, allowing Brackets to save and load files (among other filesystem operations).
+- **Backend storage** - You must implement your own backend storage layer to store the text the user is editing.
+Provide a [File System Implementation](https://github.com/adobe/brackets/wiki/File-System-Implementations) module that talks to this backend on Bracket's behalf, allowing Brackets to save and load files (among other operations).
+The impl acts as a bridge between the Brackets core code and your backend.
 - **Authentication** - Presumably, your users must log in to determine which set of files in the backend storage they have access to.
 Brackets does not provide any code for authentication & authorization.
 - **Deploying builds** - [Use Grunt to generate a minified build of Brackets](https://github.com/adobe/brackets/wiki/Building-Brackets-Releases).
 How you deploy to your webserver is up to you, though.